-Djokovic lets emotions show at US Open as Grand Slam nears
+Djokovic lets emotions show at US Open; No. 1 Barty loses

 One key stat: Djokovic made 20 unforced errors in the first set, then reduced that to an average of 10 1/2 per set over the last three.

-Here’s more: Djokovic came up with a high-for-him 15 aces and dropped serve a total of twice, while breaking Nishikori seven times.
+Here’s more: Djokovic came up with a high-for-him 15 aces.

+“I couldn’t break the wall,” Nishikori said.
+“He’s very tough ’til the end.”

 And Djokovic reacted to vital moments with joy, eliciting similar displays from fans, who were barred from the tournament in 2020 because of the coronavirus pandemic.

+“The crowd was involved.
+It was loud.
+It was nice,” Djokovic said.
+“I thrived on that.”

 When he broke to lead 2-1 in the second set by winning a fantastic point that ended with both men near the net, he spun around and yelled, mouth agape.
 In his guest box, his wife, Jelena, stood and shouted, “Come on!”
 When Djokovic saved a break point in the third set, he indicated he wanted louder cheers by reaching for his right ear, then wagging his fingers.
 When he broke to go up 5-3, he pursed his lips to say, “Ooh!”
-In the next game, he reacted to a netted drop shot by tapping himself on the head with his racket three times, then screamed when he took that set, first toward one side of the stands, then another.
+In the next game, he reacted to a netted drop shot by tapping himself on the head with his racket three times, then screamed first toward one side of the stands, then another, when he claimed that set.

 Djokovic described his improved play as the match wore on, stretching past 3 1/2 hours, as “getting that groove back and getting that rhythm.”

-In other words, he might just be hitting his stride heading into Week 2 on the hard courts.
+In other words, he might just be hitting his stride.

 “Maybe,” Nishikori said, “he’s feeling that inside — a lot of pressure — but I couldn’t see that during the match.”